June 19th, 2019

 The College Sports Information Directors of America (CoSIDA) began the Academic All-America® program in 1952 and, since then, has honored thousands of deserving student-athletes from numerous sports across all divisions with the elite Academic All-America® Scholar-Athlete honors.

 Currently, CoSIDA sponsors Google Cloud Academic All-America® programs for men’s and women’s soccer, football, volleyball, men’s and women’s basketball, baseball, softball and men’s and women’s track and field/cross country.
-Many other sports are eligible through the At-Large program.
+Many other sports are eligible through the At-Large division.

 Bethel College does not discriminate on the basis of race, color, religion, creed, age, gender, sexual orientation, parental or marital status, gender identity, gender expression, medical or genetic information, ethnic or national origins, citizenship status, veteran or military status or disability.
 E-mail questions to TitleIXCoordinator@bethelks.edu.
 Josh Booth